 Labor Theory of Value: From Locke, to Franklin, to Marx – How Work Creates Private Property and Value

-As John Locke and Adam Smith elude, physical work creates private property and gives possessions economic value (value in a trade).
+As John Locke and Adam Smith elude, physical work creates private property and gives possessions exchange-value (value in a trade).

 The labor theory of value is a fundamental concept which expresses the relationship between work, the commodities of labor and capital, and property rights.
 Early thinkers like Aristotle discussed this concept, as did classical economists like David Ricardo, the founding father Benjamin Franklin (see Franklin’s Theory of Value), later thinkers like Kant (see Aristotle and Kant’s Theory of Value), and later economists like Marx (see Marx’s Capital Chapter 1).